 I chose this residency because I wanted to provide the best, medically oriented eye care possible.

 I also sought to practice full-scope optometry with greater confidence (from ocular disease to vision therapy and low vision-all of which were available through the residency).
-I then went on to become a fellow of the American Academy of Optometry and Board Certified in Medical Optometry.
+I then became a fellow of the American Academy of Optometry and Board Certified in Medical Optometry.

 For me, personally, it was never a question of whether or not to pursue certification.

-I had aspirations of practicing within a hospital system and believed certification would help me excel in that mode of practice.
+I aspired to practice within a hospital system and believed certification would help me excel in that mode of practice.

 The two greatest advantages that I saw were:

 - Knowing that I possess an advanced level of optometric knowledge.
-I enjoy knowing that I am on par with the other O.D.s across the nation who practice in a similar fashion to me.
+I enjoy knowing I am on par with the other O.D.s across the nation who practice similarly to me.